Urakami Yoban Kuzure: Encounter with Hidden Christians

-On April 12 (old calendar March 17) of 1865, some villagers of Urakami visited the church.
+On 12 April (old calendar 17 March) of 1865, some villagers of Urakami visited the church.
 One woman, whose name was "Yuri", age 52, came to close to Father Petitjean and said, "Our heart (faith) is same as yours" as well as "Where is the statue of Santa Maria?"
 The father was astonished.
 It was the first time of the emergence of "Hidden Christians" (Kakure Kirishitan) who came to the French Priest, Father Bernard Petitjean.
 They rejoiced at the image of the Virgin Mary and prayed.
 The priest was again surprised to hear that they observe 'Kanashimi-setu' (Lent) based on a liturgical calendar passed down orally.

 From then on, leaders of the congregation living not only in Urakami, but also in Sotome, Goto, Amakusa and Chikugo-Imamura visited Father Petitjean one after another and asked for his guidance.
 Father Petitjean instructed them in secret and they returned to their villages to spread his teachings.

 Persecution

 However, two years later, in 1867 (the third year of Keio), the existence of the congregation came to light when the congregation in Urakami village refused to hold a Buddhist funeral service.
 The matter was reported to the Nagasaki Magistrate by the village headman.
 When summoned to the magistrate's office as representatives of the congregation, Senemon Takagi and others clearly expressed their Christian faith, but the perplexed Nagasaki magistrate returned them to the village.
-Later on receiving a report from the Nagasaki Magistrate, the Shogunate ordered secret detectives to investigate the congregation in Urakami, and at midnight on July 14 (old calendar: June 13), the secret gathering place was raided by the shogunate officials, and 68 members of the congregation, including Senemon Takagi, were captured at once.
+Later on receiving a report from the Nagasaki Magistrate, the Shogunate ordered secret detectives to investigate the congregation in Urakami, and at midnight on 14 July (old calendar: 13 June), the secret gathering place was raided by the shogunate officials, and 68 members of the congregation, including Senemon Takagi, were captured at once.
 The congregation did not resist and those captured were subjected to severe torture.
 Later on the number increased to 83.
 After imprisonment and torture, all but Senemon took a vow to apostatise.

 The next day, upon hearing of the incident, the Prussian Minister and French Consul, as well as the Portuguese and American Ministers, immediately protested to the Nagasaki Magistrate, accusing him of an offence against humanity.
-September 21(old calendar: August 24), Leon Roche, the French Minister who had lodged a formal protest, and Shogun Yoshinobu Tokugawa met at Osaka Castle, and they discussed the incident.
+21 September(old calendar: 24 August), Leon Roche, the French Minister who had lodged a formal protest, and Shogun Yoshinobu Tokugawa met at Osaka Castle, and they discussed the incident.
 And the Tokugawa Shogunate relented.